nickofthyme/object-remap/README.md

 __case?: 'camel' | 'snake' | 'pascal' | 'upper' | 'lower' | 'kebab' = 'camel'
 ```

-This allows you overried the casing used for user-defined path inputs as well as keys of object values.
-By default this `__case` is applied to all user-defined paths only.
+This allows you override the casing used for user-defined path inputs as well as keys of object values.
+By default, this `__case` is applied to all user-defined paths only.
 You may override user-defined object values by setting `__deep_casing` to `true`.
 All user-defined path inputs should use `snake_case` to define the initial paths and set `__case` accordingly.
 See the [_Simple - casing_](#simple---casing) example below.

 | Word \ Case | `'camel'` (default) | `'snake'` | `'pascal'` | `'upper'` | `'lower'` | `'kebab'`
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|